mpv-player/mpv/DOCS/man/en/input.rst

     List of chapters, current entry marked.
 Currently, the raw property value is useless.

+    This has a number of sub-properties.
+Replace ``N`` with the 0-based chapter index.

+    ``chapter-list/count``
+        Number of chapters.

+    ``chapter-list/N/title``
+        Chapter title as stored in the file.
+Not always available.

+    ``chapter-list/N/time``
+        Chapter start time in seconds as float.

 ``quvi-format`` (RW)
     See ``--quvi-format``.
 Cycling this property (``cycle``) will attempt to cycle through known format, although currently this feature doesn't work